MrDham/OpenTheremin_V4_with_MIDI/README.md

 Many thanks to @JuliusKB (https://github.com/JuliusKB) for test, trial and fruitfull challenge on design during the developement phase of version 1.0.

-Many thanks to Pat Morisson (https://www.saxophoneboutique.com/) for his testing, and for encouraging me to explore MPE during the development phase of version 2.0.
-I owe him the implementation of a “plug-and-play” scenario withMIDI.
+Many thanks to Pat Morisson (https://www.saxophoneboutique.com/) for his testing, and for encouraging to explore MPE during the development phase of version 2.0.
+He was a huge help in setting up a “plug-and-play” scenario with MIDI.